Understanding The Difference Between Transfer And Transmission Of Shares

 Private Companies:

-Shares of a private limited company, on the other hand, are not as freely transferable.
+On the other hand, shares of a private limited company are not as freely transferable.
 The transfer of shares in a private company is often subject to certain restrictions.
 These restrictions are implemented to maintain control over who becomes a shareholder, ensuring that the company remains closely held.

 What is the Transmission of Shares